← Back to yotp

 • Android — Camera — To scan the QR code during pairing.
 Used once, during setup.

-• macOS — Network — To receive OTP codes from your phone over local WiFi or the cloud relay.
+• macOS — Network — To receive OTP codes from your phone via the encrypted cloud relay.

 Data retention